New York settles lawsuits on online sales of real-looking toy guns

 Wal-Mart, Amazon.com, Sears Holdings Corp and its Kmart subsidiary, as well as California-based ACTA, together sold 6,400 prohibited toy guns in New York through their websites from 2012 to 2014, Schneiderman said.

-Wal-Mart will be required to pay $225,000 in fines to New York state, with the others paying more than $84,000 combined.
+Wal-Mart will be required to pay $225,000 in fines to New York State, the largest share of the total.

-Wal-Mart said in a statement that it blocked the sale of the prohibited items once contacted by Schneiderman and that it updated its policy to comply with New York City code.

-“We are pleased we were able to resolve this matter, along with several other retailers,” the company said.

 In addition to the settlement, Schneiderman’s office sent cease and desist letters to dozens of additional online retailers selling illegal imitation guns to New Yorkers.